grafana/tempo/docs/sources/tempo/getting-started/docker-example.md

 <!-- INTERACTIVE ignore END -->

 {{<docs/ignore>}}
+{{< admonition type="tip" >}}
-> **Note**: A setup script is running in the background to install the necessary dependencies.
+A setup script is running in the background to install the necessary dependencies.
 This should take no longer than 30 seconds.
 Your instance will be ready to use once you `Setup complete.
 You may now begin the tutorial`.
+{{< /admonition >}}
 {{</docs/ignore>}}

 <!-- INTERACTIVE page intro.md END -->